 A third function of vitamin C is its role in immune regulation.
 Vitamin C stimulates phagocytosis, as well as antibody formation.

 Vitamin C enhances the absorption of non-heme iron, which is the type present in plant foods, in the intestine.
 It does this by reducing ferric iron to the ferrous state, which is better absorbed.

 Vitamin C stimulates the initial step in cholesterol metabolism to bile acids via the 7-alpha-hydroxylase enzyme.
 This function may have importance in the formation of gallstones and the maintenance of normal blood cholesterol levels.

 Vitamin C is also essential for the synthesis of serotonin, during which it hydroxylates the amine tryptophan to 5-hydroxy tryptophan.

 Reducing activity in other situations

-  It reduces methemoglobin back to hemoglobin, and also maintains folic acid in the reduced form (tetrahydrofolic acid) which is essential for red cell maturation, by acting as a cofactor for the enzyme folate reductase.
+Vitamin C reduces methemoglobin back to hemoglobin and also maintains folic acid in its reduced form of tetrahydrofolic acid.
+Tetrahydrofolic acid is essential for red cell maturation, as it acts as a cofactor for the enzyme folate reductase.

 Adrenal steroid synthesis

-  Vitamin C is present in relatively high concentration in the adrenal cortex, but the levels go down after ACTH stimulation of the gland.
+Vitamin C is present in relatively high concentrations in the adrenal cortex; howeer, the levels go down after adenocorticotropic hormone (ACTH) stimulation of the gland.
 This implies that vitamin C has a part to play in the synthesis of adrenal steroids.